britneysaw/britneysaw.github.io/index.md

 I recently graduated from the **National University of Singapore** with a degree in **Data Science and Analytics**.

 I’m a **motivated and curious** individual who values continuous growth and meaningful challenges.
 Currently, I'm working on:
-1. A interface to analyse car parks around Singapore, using the OneMap API by the Singapore Land Authority.
+1. A map to analyse car park availability in Singapore, using LTA DataMall and OneMap API.
+[Github](https://github.com/britneysaw/sg-carpark-map)
 2. A Retrieval-Augmented Generation (RAG) pipeline that transforms file content into presentation-ready slide decks.

 In my free time, I enjoy cooking, exploring musical instruments, and most recently, I've been training for a marathon.